rithmschool/react_curriculum/Unit-02/01-react_router.md

 export default ParamsExample;
 ```

 In `src/ParamsExample.js`, we have 2 components: `ParmsExample` and `Instructor`.
 The route renders an instructor component based the on the current path.
-In the instructor component, you can see that we're
+In the instructor component, you can see that we're rendering a few special props: `match` and `location`.
+When we pass a component into `Route` using the `component` prop, that component will render with `match` and `location` props that expose information about the current path, including any URL parameters.

-You can also see above that one of our routes has an `exact` prop, which specifies that we should only display that route if the "exact" match exists and not a relative match.
-If we do not specify "exact" on a route like `/`, then any route that starts with a `/` will include whatever component we render.
-Try to remove the `exact` prop and see what it does!

 ### HashRouter vs BrowserRouter

-With ReactRouter there are quite a few Router components that come with the module.
-Here is brief description on each one
+With React Router there are quite a few router components that come with the module.
+Here is brief description on each one:

 __Router__ - The common low-level interface for all router components.
 Higher-level routers include:

 __BrowserRouter__ - A `<Router>` that uses the HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL.

 __HashRouter__ - A `<Router>` that uses the hash portion of the URL (i.e. window.location.hash) to keep your UI in sync with the URL.
 Using HashRouter will include a `#` in the URL.
-This is a fallback for older browsers when using `BrowserRouter`
+This is a fallback for older browsers when using `BrowserRouter`.

 __NativeRouter__ - A `<Router>` for native iOS and Android apps built using React Native.